FOCUS & ADHD

 RANDOMIZED CONTROLLED TRIAL · 2018

-A 12-week randomized controlled trial combining time-skill training with visual time-assistive devices showed significantly better time-processing ability and daily time management compared to the control group.
+Combining time-skill training with visual time-assistive devices improved daily time management and time-processing ability in people with ADHD.
 (Wennberg et al., 2018)

 "Research shows that a visible analog timer significantly reduces inattentive behavior — with the strongest effect in people at higher ADHD risk."